whprocter/RPr-Kang-2020/readme_compendium.md

+Please see [readme.md](readme.md) for an abstract specific to this repository.

 # Template for Reproducible and Replicable Research
 This repository is based on a template that contains a folder structure, template documents, and suggestions for best practices for conducting reproducible geographic research.
 The folder structure presented here can be used to: